If you run an eCommerce business, you know that marketing is essential to attract website visitors and drive sales.

-Ecommerce offers the ability to reach a large audience including overseas customers.
-Afterall 57% of all online shoppers made an online purchase from an overseas retailer in the past six months:
+E-commerce sites offer the ability to reach a large audience, including overseas customers.
+After all, 57% of all online shoppers made an online purchase from an overseas retailer in the last six months.

 If that question is circling in your head, you’re in luck.

-In this post, we’ll share 8 marketing strategies your ecommerce business should focus on to see an influx of site traffic, conversions and new sales in no time!
+In this blog post, we’ll share eight marketing strategies your eCommerce business should focus on to see an influx of site traffic, conversions, and sales:

 By 2040, it’s thought that 95% of purchases will be facilitated by eCommerce.

-You can use these eight eCommerce marketing strategies to jumpstart your efforts (and see results):
+You can use these eight eCommerce marketing strategies to jumpstart your marketing efforts.

 1. Harness the Power of Email Marketing

-- Expressed interest in your brand, but not yet converted.
+- Have expressed interest in your brand but have not yet converted.

-The average eCommerce email campaign generates $446 revenue in the U.S.:
+The average eCommerce email campaign generates $446 in revenue in the U.S.

-Not a bad return on investment (ROI), especially when considering a newsletter can be drafted, finalized and sent within 90 minutes!
+Not a bad return on investment (ROI), especially when considering that a newsletter campaign can be drafted, finalized, and sent within 90 minutes!

 But, before we fire off our perfectly-formed branded emails, we’ll need a list of people to send them to.

-- Creating gated content (similar to content upgrades and/or lead magnets).
+- Creating gated content (similar to content upgrades and lead magnets).

 - Hosting a webinar.